APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 I have 0 antelope preference points.
 What can I expect?

-If you are interested in hunting antelope with a rifle you had better pull up a chair as this is going to take some time.
-Currently, the first available rifle hunt you could draw without relying on pure luck in the random would be Unit 51-Sumpter and it took nine points to draw last year.
-If you are looking to secure an antelope permit as fast as possible there are two archery hunts that, even with zero points, drew at 100% odds last year.
+If your goal is to hunt the Beaver State for antelope with a rifle, you had best get comfortable because you are going to be here for a while without some serious luck.
+Currently, the first available rifle hunt for a resident hunter based on last year’s odds was going to take eight points.
 They are in Unit 75 - Interstate and Unit 77 - Fort Rock.
+If you are looking to secure an antelope permit as fast as possible you are in luck as there are two archery hunts that, even with zero points, drew at 100% odds last year.
+They are in Unit 75 - Interstate and Unit 77 - Fort Rock.
 Unit 77-Fort Rock even had a chance to draw this permit on a second choice in previous years.
-With a success rate of 33%, this isn’t a bad option to consider.
+With a success rate of 25% this isn’t a bad option to consider.

 Plan on approximately five to six years before you have any options for muzzleloader to consider.

 Like residents, if the goal is to hunt antelope with your rifle you are going to be here a while and, hopefully, you are getting the most out of your hunting license and applying and building points in all species available.
 With one point last year, nonresidents had 100% drawing odds at a region of units in the south-central part of the state for archery permit.
 They would have been hunting Unit 32, 33 and 75.
 There were only four total applications for this permit, so, if you feel a little lucky an antelope hunt in Oregon may not be that far out of the question.
 It comes down to simply what your goal is and if you are willing to take on a hunt like this.
 You are going to need closer to five points before any muzzleloader hunts become available and even longer for a hunt with your rifle.

 What can I expect with 5 to 6 antelope preference points?